Swifty108/Acme-Medical-Clinic-Web-Api-Project/README.md

 # Medical Clinic Demo Web Api Project

-This is an ASP.NET Core Web API demo app used as a backend API for a fictional medical clinic.
+This is an ASP.NET Core RESTful Web API demo application used as a back-end API for a fictional medical clinic.

 ## Technology Stacks and Tools Used